-We update the numbers to show the 10 highest-yielding shares in the FTSE 100 at the start of April.
+We update the numbers to show the 10 highest-yielding shares in the FTSE 100 at the end of the third quarter.

-Dividend cover for the index is 1.68 times, a slight fall from mid-October when it stood at 1.74 times (the last time we updated this article).
+Dividend cover for the index is 1.63 times, a slight fall from mid-October when it stood at 1.74 times (the last time we updated this article).
 As a rule of thumb, shares with a dividend cover score of above 2 are considered reliable dividend payers.

 Which FTSE 100 firms provide the highest yield?